oyaron/NGSF/README.md

-`"object_to_fit"` : the object to analyze, should be located within the superfit folder.
+`"object_to_fit"` : the object to analyze, default only.
+Can be specified on the command line also.

 `"use_exact_z"`: can be 1 (yes) or 0 (no).
 Determines wether the redshift will be an exact number or an array.